 A customer contact is an opportunity to build loyalty.
 This is especially the case for commodity service providers such as Utilities and General Insurance, as their customers usually make contact only when they have concerns or something has gone wrong.
 The way organisations listen, make relevant promises and consequently fulfil their commitments build or destroy customer loyalty.

 The lack of the above perspectives creates challenges which are experienced in most Customer Service Centres.
 These are:

 Poor coordination across the value-chain causes customer dissatisfaction as well as unnecessary customer contacts.

 No one is empowered to effectively own the resolution of customer’s issues.

-Over emphasis on speed and volume handling has a negative impact on Customer Experience and Customer Satisfaction causing unnecessary repeat calls and complaints.
+Overemphasis on speed and volume handling have a negative impact on Customer Experience and Customer Satisfaction causing unnecessary repeat calls and complaints.

 The reason for many of these issues can be traced to the existence of the silo mentality, which is further encouraged by the use of SLAs is the cause of these issues.
 SLAs are not inherently good or bad but the way we design and interpret them creates the waste.
 To move the silos into a unified team we need to change the way we measure performance across the organisation and not just at the point of contact with the customers.

 There are three changes any organisation can make to improve customer contact and overall performance: